aeternity/aepp-sdk-js/docs/guides/contracts.md

 Note:

-- You can provide multiple accounts to the SDK
+- You can provide multiple accounts to the SDK.
-- For each transaction you can choose a specific account to use for signing (by default the first account will be used)
+- For each transaction you can choose a specific account to use for signing (by default the first account will be used), see [transaction specific options](#transaction-specific-options).
+    - This is specifically important and useful for writing tests.

 ## 3. Initialize the contract instance
 ```js